FISAYO ADEYEYE is currently an MFA candidate at SFSU. He has had works published by Little River, Potluck Magazine, and Have U Seen My Whale.

 HOLLIE CHASTAIN is an artist living and working in Chattanooga, Tennessee.
 Following studies in both fine art and business she spent several years in marketing and design before taking the leap in 2009 to launch a career as an artist and illustrator.
 Hollie works mainly with paper, mixing vintage and found images with modern colors and compositions to create work full of originality and narrative.
 As well as various publications you can see her work in galleries and art boutiques both in the US and abroad.

-jayy dodd is a blxk question mark from Los Angeles, California– now based in Detroit. they are a professional writer & literary editor.
-Currently they are department editors at Kinfolks Quarterly & HEArt Online Journal. their work has appeared / will appear in Lambda Literary, Assaracus, James Franco Review, Winter Tangerine, Dreginald, & Guernica among others. they’re the author of [sugar in the tank] on Pizza Pi Press. their debut collection Mannish Tongues will be be released in 2017 on Platypus Press. find them talking trash on the internet
+jayy dodd is a blxk question mark from los angeles, california– now based on the internet. they are a professional writer & literary editor. their work has appeared / will appear in Lambda Literary, The Establishment, Assaracus, Winter Tangerine, Dreginald, & Guernica among others. they’re the author of [sugar in the tank] on Pizza Pi Press. their debut collection Mannish Tongues will be be released in 2017 on Platypus Press. they are a 2017 Pushcart Prize Nominee. find them talking trash or taking a selfie.

 SHEILA DONG is a student at the University of Arizona in Tucson, AZ.
 They are double-majoring in Creative Writing and Psychology.
 Their work has appeared in Words Dance, Scribendi, and Collision Literary Magazine.
 Besides writing, Sheila enjoys dancing, cooking, using singular third-person gender-neutral pronouns, and collecting stories about people who have died unusual deaths.